Eyes & Senses: Perceptual Load

 Sensory Strain Reveals Capacity Loss

-Sensory strain isn’t failure.
+Sensory strain is feedback.

 How the Vital Clarity Code Restores Sensory Stability